Budget and Operations

 How can you make up for the loss of institutional support?

 It sure isn’t easy!
 We continue to count on (and be very thankful for) the support of audience members who join us with tax-deductible support.
-Many patrons have thoughtfully increased their donations in recent years, have contributed to our reserve funds through the 25th Anniversary Campaign, or have helped us to identify possible new sources of support (such as matching grants or corporate foundations where they work).
+Many patrons have thoughtfully increased their donations in recent years, contributed to our reserve funds, pledged gifts to our Legacy Society, or have helped us to identify possible new sources of support (such as matching grants or corporate foundations where they work).

 What do PCMS donors receive?